heavyai/heavydb/README.md

 OmniSciDB (formerly MapD Core)
 ==============================

 OmniSciDB is an in-memory, column store, SQL relational database designed from the ground up to run on GPUs.
-OmniSciDB is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 The repository includes a number of third party packages provided under separate licenses.
 Details about these packages and their respective licenses is at [ThirdParty/licenses/index.md](ThirdParty/licenses/index.md).